benckx/jme-asset-viewer/README.md

 <img src="https://img.shields.io/badge/Donate-PayPal-green.svg"/>
 </a>

-⚠️ Still in development!

 # About

-3D assets made in Blender don't always appear as expected in my jMonkeyEngine game.
+3D assets made in Blender don't always appear as expected in jMonkeyEngine games.

 I made this tool to help smooth the work between 3D designers and developers, by providing 3D designers a simple GUI to quickly test assets in a jMonkeyEngine scene and change their settings at runtime.